A Guide to Burial Costs & Arrangements

 - Name, address and age of your loved one

-- The date and time of the funeral
+- The date and time of the burial

-- Details of the person arranging the funeral
+- Details of the person arranging the burial

 - Coffin size

-- Funeral type (whether it is religious or not)
+- Burial type (whether it is religious or not)

 If you have already bought a lease for a grave, you will also need to submit your grave number.

 If you decide on a burial for your loved one, you may wish to hold a burial or graveside service.
-This is usually a short service held after the main funeral service as the coffin is lowered into the ground.
-Often the person leading the service will invite mourners to attend the burial at the end of the funeral.
+This is usually a short service held after the funeral as the coffin is lowered into the ground.
+Often the person leading the service will invite mourners to attend the burial.

 The burial service may include a short prayer or reading, depending on preference and religious beliefs.
 Another common tradition is for the bereaved to scatter soil onto the coffin once it has been lowered.
 Some people also choose to throw flowers.